 - For each consortium program of study, a self-evaluation and supporting documentation addressing the eleven elements are on file:

 - Standards-Aligned and Integrated Curriculum

 - Integrated Network of Partnerships

 - Course Sequencing and Credentials

 - Career-Connected Learning

 - Facilities, Equipment, Technology, and Materials

 - Work-Based Learning

 - Data for Program Improvement and Advocacy

-- · Student Leadership Development
+- Student Leadership Development

 - Access, Equity, and Inclusion

 - Student-Centered Instruction

 - Professional Development for Knowledgeable Experts

-- 1. If completed, submit the self-evaluation rubric (Part C and D of User Guide) for one state-recognized program of study. - 2.
-If self-evaluation rubrics have not been completed for state-recognized programs of study, submit a summary of how the consortium ensures alignment with the local labor market and between secondary and postsecondary clusters/pathways to shape local planning and budgeting.
+- 1. If a self-evaluation rubric was completed, submit: - a.
+Self-evaluation rubric (Part C and D of User Guide) for one state-recognized program of study. - b.
+Summary of how the rubric was completed, including when and who was involved (e.g., meeting minutes) - 2.
+If self-evaluation rubrics have not been completed for state-recognized programs of study, submit:

+- a.
+Summary of how the consortium ensures alignment with the local labor market and between secondary and postsecondary clusters/pathways to shape local planning and budgeting. - b.
+Evidence of what was done, such as meeting minutes.

 The consortium has established six State-Recognized Programs of Study that represent at least four different career fields with no more than one brokered with institutions outside the consortium.
-Each program of study must meet the seven minimum requirements specified in the Study User Guide.
+Each program of study must meet the seven minimum requirements specified in the State Recognized Programs of Study User Guide.

-o S-R POS - Funding POS spreadsheet is on file and updated annually with the local application in May of each year.
+S-R POS - Funding POS spreadsheet is on file and updated annually with the local application in May of each year.